heindrickson/LimeSurvey-Builder/README-en.md

   - finally, import the saved file into LimeSurvey
 - Errors on importing?
   - Check if you edited the file as explained in the previous item and if the encoding is UTF-8
-  - Check if you really used a powerful model with 'reasoning' capability (see recommended models above).
+  - Verify if the chat is really using a powerful model with 'reasoning' capability (see recommended models above)
+  - Ensure that the 'Think', 'Reason', or similar option is actually enabled in the chat (if not, enable it and repeat the generation process).
 - After importing your questionnaire into LimeSurvey, check if the date format and the decimal mark are correctly set.
 If not, adjust them in the Settings tab -> Text Elements -> Date format and Decimal mark.
 <br><br>